 Who Is This Woman?

 The light that shone on this woman’s face was the Light of the Holy Spirit illuminating GOD’S truth.
-I was being symbolically shown the nation of Israel as a woman.
-This woman is, indeed, a sister when considering that we were created by the same GOD and FATHER.
-And that because of Jesus’ sacrifice, we as redeemed Believers and Gentiles, are grafted into Israel’s commonwealth – there are no longer Jews nor Gentiles.
+Israel – in this case, specifically unbelieving Jews – was being symbolically shown as a blind woman.
+This woman is, for sure, family and a sister when considering we have the same GOD and FATHER.
+Based on the New Covenant, there are no longer Jews nor Gentiles, faithful Gentiles have become like the seed of Abraham and also heirs according to the same promise.
 (Rom.
-11:11-31) We have become not only the seed of Abraham but also heirs according to the same Promise.
-(Gal.
-3:26-29)
+11:11-31) Praise be to GOD that because of Jesus’ sacrifice, redeemed Gentiles will be grafted into Israel’s new commonwealth at the time of fulfillment.

 “Nor I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in.”
 (Rom.
 11:25)